hchyang/PSiTE/README.md

 - **var**:      The type of the variant.
 0/1/2: SNV, -1: deletion, +N: amplification.
 0/1/2 represent different types of base substitutions (see section `--tstv` option under section 2.2.3).
-- **focal\_cp**: The copy of the segment that carries this variant.
-This column is optional and is only relevant when the focal variant is SNV.
+- **target**:   This column is optional and is only relevant when the focal variant is a SNV or an amplification.  **1)** For an amplification with N new copies (i.e. +N in the var column), the `target` column can be a list with N integers (seperated by commas) or omitted.
+The integer list indicates all the insert loci of the new copies in this column.
+Without this information, the amplification will be treated as a tandom amplification. **2)** For a SNV, `target` indicates the copy of the segment that carries this variant.
 If a SNV is covered by an amplification with N new copies, the value in this column can be either an integer in the range of [0,N], or a list of numbers separated by commas representing multiple copies carrying this mutation.
 If there is no value in this column, the focal SNV is assumed to occur early (i.e. if there are overlapping CNV events, SNVs are assumed to be earlier than the CNV event).
 In this case, all the new copies of the amplification will carry the SNV.
 In addition to this default setting, users can also specify alternative scenarios using this column.
 For example:

 ```
-#chr hap start  end    var focal_cp
+#chr hap start  end    var target
-1    1   464646 466646 +3
+1    1   464646 466646 +3 194327,149250611,5687878
 1    1   464650 464651 1
 1    1   464660 464661 1 0
 1    1   464670 464671 1 2,3
 ```

-In this example, there is an amplification in the region 1:464646-466646 covering all the three SNVs, which corresponds to the following three scenarios:
+In this example, there is an amplification in the region 1:464646-466646 covering all the three SNVs.
+The first copy of this amplification is inserted before 194327.
+The second one is inserted before 149250611.
+The third copy is inserted before 5687878.
+And the three SNV records correspond to the following three scenarios:

 1. The original copy and all the amplified copies will carry the first SNV (1:464650-464651).